-I am thrilled to have had the chance to chat with Real World Alum Mike C. Manning.
-I had been following his work and activism for civil rights and the LGBT Community since his time on the Real World where he came out and bi sexual (even though Mike doesn't believe in the idea of labels) and I really liked what he had to say!
-So when he agreed to share his time on the MTV show with as well as what he is currently up to I was super excited.
+I was thrilled to have the chance to chat with Real World Alum Mike C. Manning.
+I've followed his work and activism for civil rights and the LGBT Community since his time on the Real World where he came out as bi-sexual (even though Mike doesn't believe in the idea of labels), and I really liked what he had to say!
+So when he agreed to share some insight on his time on the MTV show and what he is currently up to, I was super excited.

-Mike, who in his twitter bio describes himself as "Actor, Civil Rights Activist, Adrenaline Junkie, Inspiration Seeker", hails from Colorado and on the surface, what one may perceive as the stereotypical jock type but there is a lot more to him and a lot that he has to say.
-I feel that his message is a great one and one that should be heard by all.
-So without further ado check out my interview with Mike as well as his PSA for the "It Gets Better Campaign" for the Trevor Project.
-The Trevor Project is a wonderful organization that was set up for teens in the LGBT community who are having a hard time.
+Mike, who in his Twitter bio describes himself as "Actor, Civil Rights Activist, Adrenaline Junkie, Inspiration Seeker," hails from Colorado and, on the surface, seems like what one may perceive as the stereotypical jock: however, there is a lot more to him and a lot more that he has to say.
+I feel that his message is one that should be heard by all.
+So, without further ado, check out my interview with Mike and his PSA for the "It Gets Better Campaign" for the Trevor Project.
+The Trevor Project is a wonderful organization set up for teens in the LGBT community who are having a hard time.
 They give these kids someone to talk to and let them know that "It Gets Better".

 Check out the interview after the jump!

 |Mike at a Pride Event in Des Moines|

 So I guess a great place to begin is your time on the Real World.
 How did this experience affect/change your life and how you've decided to live it?